ThomasMulcahy/TCRLib/README.md

 # Tom's C Rendering Library
-TCRLib <s>is<s> will be a multi-purpose rendering library, mainly for the C programming language.
+TCRLib <s>is</s> will be a multi-purpose rendering library, mainly for the C programming language.
 Currently it is in it's infancy, but will consist of a multitude of features once complete.

 Currently it is a heavy WIP.
 Although some of the main features it will include are: